k8s-101/workshop/sections/5-helm-the-package-manager-for-kubernetes.md

 # [Index](index) > Helm, the package manager for Kubernetes

-_In this section, we'll introduce Helm, and use it to install NGINX, so we better can contoll access to the services on our cluster._
+_In this section, we'll introduce Helm, and use it to install NGINX, so we better can control access to the services on our cluster._

 ## Motivation